NCAS-CMS/cms-website/_drafts/puma2.md

 ***Think about how to do this***

-You could copy your exisiting ssh-key pair.
-But maybe we shouldn't really be moving private keys around.

-Or generate a new key-pair, with a passphrase and add to SAFE.

 #### ii.
 Now start up you ssh-agent and add the ARCHER2 key

 * Copy the `ssh-setup` script to your `.ssh` directory.